geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 #### Cards
 The deck of cards represent the cast of potential characters, items and plots points that can become part of your conspiracy.

 The **draw pile** is referred to as the **cast**, your hand the conspiracy, and individual cards as actors, artifacts, locations, gambits, boons or conditions.
+This is the main deck of cards that you can draw from/

-This is the main deck of cards that you can draw from
+Types of cards in the deck include:
 		- **Actors** that enter your conspiracy (32)
 		- **Artifacts** that can be added to secrets or played during specific phases, or added to a lodge to be used by any actor (8)
     - **Locations** that can be added to the board and pawns can be played there to activate their benefits

 Each actor has one or more associated trades, astral signs and special powers.
-They also have a base base influence (adds), constitution (toughs to kill) and aura (improvement of astral track).
+They also have a base base strength (toughs to kill), guile (ability to improve tasks), alignment (bonus for electability)

 Lastly, there is a cost to bring them into play.

 The player hand is referred to as your **conspiracy** and you must pay to play them into your **cadre**.